-As stormwater flows over land, it can pick
+As stormwater flows over land, it can pick up pollution.

-up pollution.
 Some of this pollution we can see, like trash, oil, and dirt.
 Other pollutants we can't see like chemicals sprayed on lawns, bacteria from pet waste, and chemicals leaked from cars and trucks.

-Since stormwater runoff is not treated, the pollution in stormwater can enter directly into nearby streams, lakes, or Puget Sound.
-The pollution can then harm animals in the water or make playing and swimming in it unsafe for people.
+Since stormwater runoff is not cleaned, the pollution in stormwater can enter directly into our aquifers, streams, lakes, or rivers.
+The pollution can then contaminate our groundwater which many people drink.
+It can also pollute our surafce water, harming animals living in it and making playing and swimming in it unsafe.